 Source: HubSpot Content Remix Product Page

-• Custom AI blog generator – which can help generate blog ideas when you hit writers blog, or write content based on your tone of voice and brand
+- Custom AI blog generator – which can help generate blog ideas when you hit writer's block, or write content based on your tone of voice and brand

-For a full list of new and existing features on Content Hub, please refer to HubSpot’s Product & Services Catalog.
+For a full list of new and existing features on Content Hub, please refer to HubSpot’s Product & Services Catalogue.

 Gain an insight into the features on HubSpot Content Hub by watching this walkthrough video by HubSpot's Kyle Jepson: